MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M02-Unit 3 Create and configure a virtual network gateway.md

 1. In CoreServicesGateway, select **Connections**, and then select **+ Add**.

-   > [!NOTE]
+   > **NOTE**
    >
    > You will not be able to complete this configuration until the virtual network gateways are fully deployed.

 1. Use the information in the following table to create the connection: